AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 ## Integer Ticks

-If you don't want to see fractional values on the axis you can use the {api:anychart.scales.ScatterTicks#allowFractional}allowFractional(){api} method:
+If you do not want to see fractional values on the axis, you can use the {api:anychart.scales.ScatterTicks#allowFractional}allowFractional(){api} method:

 ```
 // force ticks to stick to integer values
 chart.yScale().ticks().allowFractional(false);
 ```

-Take a look at the sample and see how enabling and disabling this
+Take a look at the sample and see how to enable and disable this option:

 {sample}AGST\_Scales\_08\_1{sample}